adobe/helix-cli/README.md

 Every allowed parameter value will affect the caching of your site in the CDN.

+#### Helix-Internal Request Parameters

+All request parameters starting with `hlx_` will be passed through to the action, so that they can be used for Helix-internal purposes.

 ### Directory Index

 The default behavior for directory indexes is to load `index.html` when requesting a path ending with `/`,